Welcome to Hutch’s Eugene & Springfield,

 Peruse the pages of this website to learn more about our team and the products we offer.
-Whether you’re looking to buy your first bicycle, getting ready to take your bike on the road or needing it serviced for umpteenth time, we’re hear to help.
+Whether you’re looking to buy your first bicycle, getting ready to take your bike on the road or needing it serviced for the umpteenth time, we’re here to help.

 We meet at the shops for weekly rides.
 Call for the up to date schedule.
 We would love for you to join us!

 Here are just some of our team members.
 Check back as we add the rest.
 We’re here to serve you.
 Stop by anytime to talk shop or say, “hi”.